In space-starved Mumbai, docklands provide room for a view

 "We should be looking towards the examples of New York, London, Sydney...Barcelona as well, to see what can be done with our former industrial areas on the waterfront," Nayar said.

-Whereas Mumbai's western shoreline looks out to the Arabian Sea, this land is located on the protected eastern side of the city's southern tip, affording a view across the harbour to the mainland, where a new deep-sea container port is based.
+Whereas as Mumbai's western shoreline looks out to the Arabian Sea, this land is located on the protected eastern side of the city's southern tip, affording a view across the harbor to the mainland, where a new deep-sea container port is based.

 Nair says the panel will recommend that about 30 percent of the land be opened as public space, and the construction of a hospital and affordable housing, linked by new train lines.

-There are plans for a floating hotel and convention centre too, and a tender is already out to build a luxury marina to cater for the city's super-rich.
+There are plans for a floating hotel and convention center too, and a tender is already out to build a luxury marina to cater for the city's super-rich.

 Mumbai hasn't got a great track record for urban planning, however.
 Mounting demographic pressures and long delays for infrastructure projects have often meant that whatever progress takes place has already been overtaken by the population's growing needs.